YouTube monetization guide

 - Add longer-form videos where retention supports mid-roll ads.

-- Layer sponsorships, affiliate links, email capture, and digital products on top of AdSense.
+- Layer sponsorships, affiliate links, useful on-site resources, and digital products on top of AdSense.

 FAQ